onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.deformNormals(a, alpha, niter=1)

+    ..
+A1.O0.D0

-    Deform a surface a by moving each point of the surface by a scalar field alpha times the surface normals in niter steps
+    Deform a surface mesh a by moving each point of the surface by a scalar field alpha times the surface normals in niter steps

     Exists also as an in-place version (_deformNormals) which modifies a and returns None.

-    :param a:  initial surface mesh, containing the vector fields
+    :param a: input surface mesh, containing the vector fields
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array, list of arrays] or [zone, list of zones]
     :param alpha: factor of growth wrt to normals
     :type alpha: float
     :param niter: number of steps (raise it to increase the smoothing of the resulting surface)
     :type niter: integer
     :return: deformed surface mesh
-    :rtype: same as a
+    :rtype: identical to input

     *Example of use:*

-    * `Deform a surface (array) <Examples/Initiator/deformNormals.py>`_:
+    * `Deform a surface following normals (array) <Examples/Transform/deformNormals.py>`_:

     .. literalinclude:: ../build/Examples/Transform/deformNormals.py

-    * `Deform a surface (pyTree) <Examples/Transform/deformNormalsPT.py>`_:
+    * `Deform a surface following normals (pyTree) <Examples/Transform/deformNormalsPT.py>`_:

     .. literalinclude:: ../build/Examples/Transform/deformNormalsPT.py